 Now it’s not so simple.

-Problems developed with these early, unregulated elections.
-Political parties started printing their own ballots, which only listed their own candidates, and handing them out at polling stations.
-The problem was, they also handed out bribes and threats – whatever it took to get people to cast the party’s ballot.
-Soon, harassment and intimidation of voters was rampant.
+Political parties eventually started printing their own ballots, which only listed their own candidates, and handing them out at polling stations.
+But they also handed out bribes and threats – whatever it took to get people to cast the party’s ballot.
+Voter harassment soon became rampant.

 To fix the problem, states began to print official ballots, which listed every candidate running for each office.
 The idea was to restore and protect voters’ freedom of choice by letting them cast their ballots in the privacy of the voting booth.